 Though not ridding one entirely of the allergens, the use of chemicals such as benzyl benzoate and tannic acid have been shown to be effective in laboratory and field tests.
 Benzyl benzoate is one of the active ingredients in De-Mite laundry additive and tannic acid is the active ingredient in X-Mite carpet powder and ADS spray.

 Remember, dust mite control is all about controlling the places dust mites congregate.
 The fewer fiber-filled surfaces in a room or a house the fewer places for the dust mites to set up housekeeping.

 The most common recommendations are to use vinyl, wood, or other hard surface blinds instead of curtains or draperies; remove all carpeting and rugs and use wood, vinyl, or tile flooring; replace all fabric upholstered furniture with leather upholstered furniture and remove all books, lamps, knick-knacks and dust catching items from a room.

 However, no one wants to live in a bare bubble.
 So what can be done?

+You are not alone.
+People around the world face this fight with allergies, especially the ones caused by dust mites.
 It is impossible to rid your home of dust mites, but by taking these steps, you can reduce your exposure thereby reducing your allergic reactions.